SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_content='shopping_cart'
   icon_outlined=true
   button_content='Proceed'
-  text="If you can collect, verify and store your payer data, and if needed - the delivery address - this is the option for you.
-With our PSP you can decide if you want to offer a single payment instrument or the full payment offering." table_content=page.table_content_payments header=page.header button_type='secondary'
+  text="If you can collect, verify and store your payer data*, and if needed - the delivery address - this is the option for you.
+With our PSP you can decide if you want to offer a single payment instrument or the full payment offering.

+  *We will store the **card** data for you, but you will keep the ownership.
+   This means that you will have to facilitate removal of data in accordance with GDPR requirements, but won't have to worry about handling sensitive card data." table_content=page.table_content_payments header=page.header button_type='secondary'